Samsung Galaxy A72

-The Samsung Galaxy A72 is a luxury mid-range Android-based smartphone developed and manufactured by Samsung Electronics.
+The Samsung Galaxy A72 is a mid-range Android-based smartphone developed and manufactured by Samsung Electronics.
 The phone, announced alongside the Galaxy A52 at Samsung's virtual Awesome Unpacked event on 17 March 2021, serves as the successor to the Galaxy A71.
 The Galaxy A72 retains many of the features of its previous iteration, but also includes an upgraded 5,000 mAh battery, IP67 water and dust resistance, and the inclusion of an 8 MP telephoto camera.

-Samsung officially declared end of life and discontinued Galaxy A72, A52, and A32 on April 8, 2025.
+Unlike its predecessor, the Galaxy A72 doesn't have a 5G variant (a 5G A7x model would later return to its successor).

 Specifications

 Design

-Galaxy A72 has a similar design with its predecessor.
+The Galaxy A72 has a similar design with its predecessor.
 It has an Infinity-O display with a cutout for the front-facing camera, just like the Galaxy A71.
 However, the device has matte color options rather than the glossy gradient finishes on the Galaxy A71.
-It is available with Awesome Black, Awesome White, Awesome Violet and Awesome Blue color options.
 The display is protected by Corning Gorilla Glass 3 while the frame and back panel is made of plastic.
 It has IP67 water and dust resistance.